 From an early age, children can advocate for themselves by saying no or making simple choices.

-But self-advocating might be hard if your child doesn’t understand the situation, the processes or his rights, or doesn’t feel confident to speak up.
+But self-advocating might be hard if your child doesn’t understand the situation, the processes or their rights, or doesn’t feel confident to speak up.
 These situations might come up when your child starts school or goes to the GP, for example.